-Quantum mechanics and its meaning have been discussed in a large number of publications from many different points of view (see e.g. books [1,2] and recent paper [3]).
-It shows that quantum mechanics is, despite its numerous successful applications, difficult to understand.
+Quantum mechanics and its meaning have been discussed in a large number of publications from many different points of view (see e.g. books [1,2]).
+It shows that quantum mechanics is, despite its numerous successful applications, in some respects counterintuitive and difficult to understand.

-In this paper, we discuss quantum mechanics from the point of view that is different from the previous ones and that can, as we hope, contribute to its better understanding.
-Our aim is to compare (a) statistical extension of the Hamilton-Jacobi equation of classical mechanics in which the probability density $\rho(x,t)$ describing the statistical character of measurement of the coordinate x and momentum p at time t is introduced (Section 2) and (b) analogous approach to the Schrödinger equation in which the mean values of these quantities are calculated (Section 6).
-For the sake of simplicity, only the bound states having the property $\lim{x\to \infty} x^n \rho = 0$ , n = 0, 1, 2 are investigated.
-By comparing results
+In this chapter, we discuss quantum mechanics from the point of view that is different from the previous ones and that can, as we hope, contribute to its better understanding.
+Our aim is to compare (a) statistical approach to the Hamilton-Jacobi equation in which the probability density $\rho(x,t)$ describing the statistical character of measurement of the coordinate x and momentum p at time t is introduced (section 2.) and (b) analogous approach to the Schrödinger equation in which the mean values of these quantities are calculated (section 6.).
+For the sake of simplicity, only the bound states having the property $\lim{x\to\pm\infty} x^n \rho = 0$, n = 0, 1, 2 are investigated.
+By comparing results of (a) and (b) we are then able to find differences of both approaches and identify the terms that are present in quantum mechanics only and do not appear in approach (a) based on classical mechanics.